tdiesler/nessus-identity/PREPARE.md

 ```
 brew install mkcert nss

-# Make sure the mkcert root CA is trusted
+# Make sure the mkcert root CA is trusted at the system and JDK level
 mkcert --install

 mkcert "localtest.me" "*.localtest.me"